MadsBornebusch/PlantFriends/README.md

 - VCC (3.3 V)
 - Watering OUT

+# Enclosure

+A enclosure meant for 3D printing can be found in the [enclosure](enclosure) directory.
+Two variant are available.
+One with a closed top and one with a cutout for mounting a breakout board.

+TODO: Add pictures

 # Settings

 The WiFi, ThingSpeak and MQTT settings can be configured via a web interface: